Customer Profitability sample for Power BI: Take a tour

 Team Scorecard page

-Let’s look at two of the team members in detail and see what insights can be gained.
-In the slicer on the left, select Andrew's name to filter the report page to display only data about Andrew.
+In the Executive slicer on the left, select Andrew's name to filter the report page to display only data about Andrew:

-- The “Revenue Var % to Budget by Month” Area chart shows that except for a dip in February, Andrew is doing pretty well overall.
-His dominant region is East and he handles 49 customers and 5 (out of 7) products.
-His GM% isn’t the highest or lowest.
+- The Revenue % Variance to Budget by Month and Executive chart shows that, except for a dip in February, Andrew is doing well.
+Andrew's most dominant region is the east region, which includes 49 customers, and five out of seven products.
+Andrew's GM% is not the highest or the lowest.

-- The “RevenueTY and Revenue Var % to Budget by Month” shows a steady even profit story.But when you filter by clicking on the square for Central in the region treemap, you discover that Andrew has revenue only in March and only in Indiana.
-Is this intentional or is this something that needs looking into?
+- The RevenueTY and Revenue % Var to Budget by Month chart shows a steady, even-profit story.
+However, if you filter by selecting the square for Central in the region treemap, you discover that Andrew has revenue only in March and only in Indiana.
+Is this trend intentional or is it something that needs looking into?

-- Notice the red KPI for RevenueTY Status.
-This definitely needs further investigation.
+- Notice the red KPI for Revenue Status (Total Year).
+This item definitely needs further investigation.

-Continue digging to find out why Valery’s area is not performing well.
-Look at regions, the other business units, and the next page in the report – “Industry Margin Analysis.”
+Continue exploring to find out why Valery’s area is not performing well.
+Look at regions, the other business units, and the next page in the report: Industry Margin Analysis.

 Industry Margin Analysis

 This report page provides a different slice of the data.
 It looks at gross margin for the entire industry, broken down by segment.
-The CFO uses this page to compare company and business unit metrics to industry metrics to help her explain trends and profitability.
-You might wonder why the “Gross Margin by Month and Executive Name” area chart is on this page, since it is team-specific.
+The CFO uses this page to compare company and business unit metrics to industry metrics to help them explain trends and profitability.
+You might wonder why the Gross Margin % by Month and Executive chart is on this page, because it's team-specific.
 Having it here lets us filter the page by business unit manager.

 - Andrew's area of influence spans many different industry segments with widely varying GM% (most on the positive side) and Var%.